Department of Housing & Residence Life

 Housing & Residence Life researched best practices and hosted focus groups in Fall 2011 to discuss the interest and viability of offering Gender Inclusive Housing as a new housing option.
 The feedback provided insight into the benefits and potential obstacles facing those who would most appreciate this housing option.
 A pilot proposal was drafted and a planning committee was formed to establish criteria for developing Gender Inclusive Housing at Towson University.

-Residential Learning Communities require either academic or interdepartmental partnerships to guide learning and engagement within the residence halls.
-Whether connecting Honors College to Honors Housing or the International Student Scholars Office to Global Village, Residential Learning Communities are purposed toward co-curricular programming and learning for resident students.
+Living Learning Communities require either academic or interdepartmental partnerships to guide learning and engagement within the residence halls.
+Whether connecting Honors College to Honors Housing or the International Student Scholars Office to Global Village, Living Learning Communities are purposed toward co-curricular programming and learning for resident students.

 Gender Inclusive Housing is open to all students.
 Students will also have to complete the application process according to deadlines and qualify for on-campus housing.
 Students will also be required to sign an agreement of understanding; noting their compliance to community standards.

-Returning residents with 90 credits or more and transferring students who have an interest in Gender Inclusive Housing will need to contact Millennium Hall at Towson University by visiting the Millennium Hall website listed below and selecting Application/Forms – questions should be directed to 410-704-6455.
+Gender Inclusive Housing is all available in Millennium Hall.
+If interested contact Millennium Hall at Towson University by visiting the Millennium Hall website listed below and selecting Application/Forms – questions should be directed to 410-704-6455.

 Incoming first year students can indicate an interest during the online housing contract process, from February 1 – May 1.